Content style guide

 UK Visas and Immigration (UKVI)

 Capitalised.
 Use 'and' not '&'.
-You can use the acronym 'UKVI' after the first full mention.
+You can use the initials 'UKVI' after the first full mention.

 unique application number (UAN)

 Lower case.
-You can use the acronym 'UAN' after the first full mention.
+You can use the initials 'UAN' after the first full mention.

 user centred